-No oil, no problem.
-This delicious side dish is full of flavor and almost fat-free — no deep frying required to obtain the perfect texture!
+Our delicious side dish is full of flavor, almost fat-free and secretly healthy — no deep frying required to obtain the perfect texture!

 Our oil-free sweet potato fries are baked to perfection, crispy on the outside and tender on the inside — basically everything you want a potato to be.